-Some Chinese analysts advocate strengthening the PLAN so that it can intervene in trouble spots such as the Strait of Malacca.19 Wu Lei, a prominent Chinese energy scholar from Shanghai International Studies University, explains that "fear that the U.S might cut [energy shipments] off as a result of the deterioration of Sino-U.S. relations over the Taiwan issue drives much of Beijing's modernization of its navy and air forces."20 Identifying and analyzing the strategic rationale behind China's tanker-fleet expansion may help to illuminate China's maritime development strategy.
+Some Chinese analysts advocate strengthening the PLAN so that it can intervene in trouble spots such as the Strait of Malacca.
+13 Wu Lei, a prominent Chinese energy scholar from Yunnan University, explains that "fear that the U.S might cut [energy shipments] off as a result of the deterioration of Sino-U.S. relations over the Taiwan issue drives much of Beijing's modernization of its navy and air forces."
+14